Doctorpizza357/Doctorpizza357/README.md

 - 👋 Hi, I’m @Doctorpizza357
 - 👀 I’m interested in coding and video games
-- 🌱 I’m currently taking a coding class at school learning html, css, javascript, and python
+- 🌱 I’m currently taking a coding class at school learning Html, Css, Javascript, Python, Java, and C#
 - 💞️ I’m looking to collaborate on lots of projects that i will be working on in the future
-- 📫 How to reach me tomasbentolila@gmail.com
+- 📫 How to reach me doctorpizza357@gmail.com

 <!---
 Doctorpizza357/Doctorpizza357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.